DigitalPublishingToolkit/Money-Lab-Reader/docs/5_1-Maurer-Swartz.md

 and modeling, is described in the payments industry and beyond as ‘gold’, another Wild West throwback.

-So, when we hear tell of new moneys build on data collection or its circumvention – be it American Express points or bitcoins – we think of ‘wildcat bankers’ who issued notes to pioneers backed by dubious reserves.
+So, when we hear tell of new moneys built on data collection or its circumvention – be it American Express points or bitcoins – we think of ‘wildcat bankers’ who issued notes to pioneers backed by dubious reserves.
 We also think of a Twitter exchange by some of our payment